PennyLaneAI/qml/videos.rst

     strategies of automatic differentiation, and how to integrate quantum circuits with machine learning frameworks such as PyTorch and Tensorflow using open-source software.

+.. youtube:: LpyRdBAMEEY
+    :title: IBM Quantum Experience & Qiskit: A Platform for your NISQ needs
+    :author: Thomas Alexander (IBM)

+    Learn how IBM's software and hardware can be used to perform quantum computing and quantum machine learning with near-term devices.

+.. youtube:: vMDampJPE7E
+    :title: Quantum Optimization in NISQ Devices and Beyond
+    :author: Leonardo Banchi (University of Florence)

+    The good, the bad, and the ugly about how we can undertake quantum optimization tasks on noisy quantum hardware.

+.. youtube:: KYNFf2xaCcw
+    :title: Using Quantum Circuits as Machine Learning Models
+    :author: Maria Schuld (Xanadu)

+    Making links between quantum circuits, neural networks, kernel methods, and generative models.

 .. raw:: html